apify/apify-docs/docs/storage/key_value_store.md

 # Key-value store

-The key-value store is simple storage that can be used for storing arbitrary data records as strings or files ([buffer](https://nodejs.org/api/buffer.html)) along with their [MIME content type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+The key-value store is simple storage that can be used for storing any kind of data.
+It can be JSON or HTML documents, zip files, images, or simply strings.
+The data are stored along with their [MIME content type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).

 Each actor run is assigned its own key-value store when it is created.
 The store contains the actor's input, and, if necessary, other stores such as its output.

 Key-value stores are mutable–you can both add entries and delete them.